 Bar Council of India v.
 A K Balaji & Ors, Civil Appeal Nos.7875-7879 of 2015.

-Under Section 2(f) of the Arbitration and Conciliation Act (1996), an ‘international arbitration’ is an arbitration where at least one of the parties is based in a country other than India.
+Under Section 2(f) of the Arbitration and Conciliation Act (1996), an ‘international arbitration’ is an arbitration in which at least one of the parties is based in a country other than India.

 Law Commission of India, 246th Report on Amendments to the Arbitration and Conciliation Act (2014), p.
 16.